 “…while they were paddling to get us to the other side I saw water come inside.
 I was afraid that the boat would flip and I would drown in there because I can’t swim, but anyway in the end they didn’t bring us to the other side.
 Three or four meters before it they told us to jump and continue wading in the river to get to the Turkish shore…The water was touching my chest and I was afraid that it would get deep and I wouldn’t be able to make it and it was freezing cold.”

-Everyone, including women and children, were forced to jump into the water and continue to the shore on their own.
+According to the respondent, everyone, including women and children, were forced to jump into the water and continue to the shore on their own.

 On the Turkish side, the respondent and his friends walked, shoeless, for around an hour until they arrived at Karayusuflu, where they saw a sign that said Edirne was 70 kilometers away.
 They continued walking for two days until they arrived at Edirne, eating nothing along the way and just drinking water from a public faucet.